carolzhou/multiPhATE2/README.md

 #### MultiPHATE OUTPUT FILES

-In the user-specified output directory (eg, myGenomeDir/), under PipelineOutput/, the following files will be written:
+1) In the main output directory (PipelineOutput/), the following files and directories are written:

+* Output directories, one for each genome processed through PhATE (see below)
+* CGP\_RESULTS/ directory - Output from the CompareGeneProfiles analysis (see below)
+* GENOMICS\_RESULTS/ directory  - Output from the Comparative Genomics modue (see below)
+* Log files

+2) Under each genome's output directory, the following directories and files are written:

+* BLAST/ directory - Raw blast output (if not "cleaned"); pvog and vog fasta groupings
+* HMM/ directory - Raw hmm output (if not "cleaned"); pvog and vog hmm fasta groupings
+* PROFILE/ directory - Raw profile search output (if not "cleaned"); pvog and vog profile fasta groupings
+* Output files:
-gene-call outputs from each of the gene callers that was run, including a gff-formatted output file

-gene.fnt and protein.faa fasta files generated using the designated preferred gene finder

-CGC_results.txt - side-by-side comparison of all gene finder results (if at least two were run) plus comparison statistics

-cgc.gff - a superset of gene calls, each tagged with the gene caller(s) that made the call
+	gene-call outputs from each of the gene callers that was run, including a gff-formatted output file gene.fnt and protein.faa fasta files generated using the user-designated preferred gene finder CGC_results.txt - side-by-side comparison of all gene finder results (if at least two were run) plus comparison statistics cgc.gff - a superset of gene calls, each tagged with the gene caller(s) that made the call gene-call subsets:  consensus, common-core

-phate_sequenceAnnotation_main.out - tabbed integrated annotation results (also written in gff format)
+	Annotation output files: phate_sequenceAnnotation_main.out/gff - Integrated annotation results in tabbed and GFF formats.

-BLAST/ directory - raw blast results for genome (under Genome/) and proteins (under Protein/) (if CLEAN_RAW_DATA switch in multiPhate.config file is 'false')

-HMM/ directory - raw hmm search results for protein sequences (under Protein/) (if CLEAN_RAW_DATA switch in phate_runPipeline.py is 'False') This includes the hmm-formatted outputs (tbl and dom) and the raw alignments (std), which are voluminous.

-pVOG grouping comprising alignment-ready fasta files (under HMM/Protein/) based on best hmm hits

-log files capturing details of the processing and time stamps
+* Intermediate files: gene and protein sequences formatted for CompareGeneProfiles processing.
+* Log files

 The auto-generated myGenomeName_phate.config file, to record exactly how you configured the pipeline for the current run (genome).

-CGP/ directory -
+3) CGP\_RESULTS/ directory - Binary genome comparison files, output from CompareGeneProfiles.
+Under each Results\_xxx directory are the results of binary comparisons among genes/proteins of 2 genomes, including report and summary files.

-GENOMICS/ directory -
+4) GENOMICS/ directory - Output from genomic comparisons among all input genomes.
+* HOMOLOGY\_GROUPS/ directory: gene and protein fasta files, each containing fasta sequences identified as homologous among genomes; annotations of the sequences per group
+* Files listing:
+	the core genome
+	gene/protein correspondences
+	unmatched genes/proteins ("loners")
+	mutual best hits
+	singular best hits
+	paralogs

 #### INSTALLATION AND SET-UP CHECKLIST